 Estiatorio Milos NYC is a simple yet sophisticated dining experience.

-I had no idea what to expect from my first meal at Estiatorio Milos NYC, but the Greek restaurant was buzzing with patrons when I arrived on a Monday evening.
-Once I made my way through the sophisticated space to the famed fish bar – a collection of fresh seafood from around the world such as dorado, loup de mer, red snapper, and langoustines – I knew the type of evening that was ahead of me.
+I had no idea what to expect at Estiatorio Milos NYC, but the Greek restaurant was buzzing with patrons on a week night.
+Once I made my way through the sophisticated space to the famed fish bar – a collection of fresh seafood such as dorado, loup de mer, red snapper, and langoustines – I knew the type of evening that was ahead of me.

 |The fish bar at Milos is worth the trip alone.|

-My complimentary tasting was about to begin, and soon course after course filled the table and my stomach.
+Soon course after course filled the table and my stomach.
 There’s no doubt that this fish is some of the freshest you’ll find in the five boroughs, and the preparation of every dish is spot-on.
 But know that Milos is in the upper tier of New York City restaurants.
-The seafood is priced by the pound –– expect to pay $50 and higher per pound.
-If your wallet is on the thin side, you might want to try the $27.50 prix fixe lunch (a steal in my opinion), rather than dinner.
+The seafood is priced by the pound – expect to pay $50 and higher per pound.
+If your wallet is on the thin side, you might want to try the $32 prix-fixe lunch or the $42 pre and post-theater/late-night menu.
+Both steals, really.

 |Langoustines ready to be cooked|